-Social advertising is the process of creating and deploying clickable ads to reach target audiences through social media platforms, messaging apps, news feeds, and even outside apps and websites.
+Social advertising is the process of creating and deploying clickable ads to reach target audiences.
+You can reach them through social media platforms, messaging apps, news feeds, and even outside apps and websites.
 Companies use social advertising campaigns to build brand awareness, generate leads, and/or capture sales revenue.

-Social advertising is particularly effective at driving engagement and conversions because social media platforms offer a treasure trove of highly specific and actionable user data.
-Audiences can be defined based on past behavior, purchase history, and/or how well users match up with target persona demographics and interests.
+Social advertising is particularly effective at driving engagement and conversions.
+Because social media platforms offer a treasure trove of highly specific and actionable user data.
+Audiences can be defined based on past behavior and purchase history.
+Also, by how well users match up with target persona demographics and interests.

 Targeted audiences may be completely unfamiliar with the brand and/or product being advertised.
-But the message has a good chance of resonating and getting an immediate response in a data-rich and highly personalized social media environment.
+But the message has a good chance of resonating and getting an immediate response.
+Especially in a data-rich and highly personalized social media environment.

 Since the start of 2019, spending on social advertising has already topped $100 billion—a 37% increase over this time last year—and is expected to grow at an annual rate of 24.5%.
 By 2023, companies will likely invest over $242 billion in social advertising campaigns.